williamShuppert/SFML_Game/README.md

 # SFML_Game

-This was one of the first things I made with SFML and c++.
+This was one of my first C++ games I made in high school using SFML for my AP CS class.
 While I never finished it, it was a lot of fun to make and I learned a lot!

 ## Gameplay